iamsiva11/iamsiva11.github.io/_posts/2017-11-25-graph-embeddings-2017-part2.md

 ---
 ![graph vizualisation in 3d]({{site.baseurl}}/images/3d-graph-viz.png)

 This is the second part of the Graph embeddings 2017 blog series.
-You can find the [first part here](https://iamsiva11.github.io/Graph-embeddings-part-1/)
+You can read the [first part here](https://iamsiva11.github.io/Graph-embeddings-part-1/)

 In the previous blog post we discussed about representation learning and graph embeddings in general.
-Which would serve as the foundation for this blog post as tsis post will go into graph embeddings in much more depth.
+Which would serve as the foundation for this blog post as this post will go into graph embeddings in much more depth.

 In the early 2000s, researchers developed graph embedding algorithms as part of dimensionality reduction techniques.
 They would construct  a  similarity  graph  for  a  set  of n D-dimensional  points  based  on  neighbourhood  and  then embed  the  nodes  of  the  graph  in  a D-dimensional  vector-space, where d<<D. The idea for embedding was to keep connected  nodes  closer  to  each  other  in  the  vector  space.
 Laplacian  Eigen maps(LAP)[1] and  Locally  Linear  Embedding(LLE)[2] are  examples  of  algorithms  based  on  this  rationale.

 Since 2010, research on graph embedding has shifted to obtaining scalable  graph embedding techniques which leverage the sparsity of real-world networks.
 For example, Graph Factorisation [4] uses an approximate factorisation of the adjacency matrix as the embedding.
 LINE [3] extends this approach and attempts to preserve both first order and second proximities.
-HOPE [5] extends LINE to attempt preserve  high-order  proximity  by  decomposing  the  similarity matrix  rather  than  adjacency  matrix  using  a  generalised Singular  Value  Decomposition  (SVD).
+HOPE [5] extends LINE to attempt preserve  high-order  proximity  by  decomposing  the  similarity matrix rather than adjacency matrix using a generalised Singular Value Decomposition(SVD).
 SDNE[6] uses auto-encoders to embed graph nodes and capture highly non-linear dependencies.
 The new scalable approaches have a time complexity of O(|E|).

 Recently, on of the pioneering algorithm in graph embedding technique was “DeepWalk” [8], followed by LINE[3], GraRep[7], etc. DeepWalk,	Walklets, LINE (Large-scale Information Network Embedding),	HPE(Heterogeneous Preference Embedding), APP(Asymmetric Proximity Preserving graph embedding), MF(Matrix Factorisation) are some of the important techniques that came up in the recent past.
 And more importantly, of these methods general  non-linear  models(e.g.  deep learning based) have shown great promise in capturing the inherent  dynamics of the graph.